 This is an interesting case which must strike a chord with anyone that is plagued by spam texts.
 We mostly ignore this menace, although this should inspire you to take action when you see how this regulated lender was fined by the ICO for a data protection breach.

-REGULATED LENDER FINED FOR DATA PROTECTION BREACH
+REGULATED LENDER DATA PROTECTION BREACH

 The ICO’s head of enforcement, Steve Eckersley, said that the law was very clear.
 “You can’t send marketing texts to people who have not signed up to receive them” he said.
 “Being bombarded with texts you didn’t ask for and don’t want is an intrusion into people’s privacy, an irritation and, in the worst cases, can be upsetting.
-Companies have no excuse whatsoever for sending nuisance texts, whether they do it themselves or employ someone else to do it for them.”
+Companies have no excuse whatsoever for sending nuisance texts, whether they do it themselves or employ someone else to do it for them”.

 The ICO has the power to impose a financial penalty of up to £500,000 for breaches of data protection law, although in reality it rarely touches that threshold.
 This watchdog has teeth and it is not afraid to use them.

 All it took was 285 complaints out of over 1m recipients for the ICO to take action for this data protection breach.

 Consumers are becoming increasingly savvy about GDPR.
 A former work colleague got a textbook result by referring to GDPR about misdirected post.
 Morrisons paid a heavy price when a malicious employee breached GDPR and leaked staff salaries in to the public domain.